 As with any surgical procedure, there are risks.
 Bleeding, infection and scarring may occur.
 It is important that your caregiver stays with you the first 24 hours after surgery in the Eugene area.
 It is not uncommon to have a sense of irritation for a few weeks after the surgery.
 Loss of vision, though extremely rare, has been known to occur.
 This information is given not to frighten you but to help you make an informed decision.
 Though eyelid surgery is generally a very safe procedure, it should not be taken lightly.

 This is a question only you can answer.
 At your personal consultation, speak frankly, ask questions and explain your expectations.
 We’ll work together to help you make the decision that’s right for you.

-Patients considering eyelid surgery travel from Roseburg, Florence, and Salem to our Eugene practice to have Dr. Jewell perform their procedures.
+Patients considering eyelid surgery travel from Roseburg, Florence, and Salem to our Eugene practice to have Dr. Jewell or Dr. Najafian perform their procedures.
 Request a consultation using the online form or call our office at (541) 683-3234 to schedule an appointment.